gvwilson/thirdbit/src/fiction/bear/index.md

 down."
 He passed the canteen back to the prince, who tucked it into a saddle bag.

-"Do you think Muddh put the tornado back in its bag?" the prince asked.
+"Do you think Mukh put the tornado back in its bag?" the prince asked.

 Sergeant Gyalpa snorted.
 "Not without that thing he was waving around,